-- IMP 01 Apply zoning or other regulatory tools to promote a high mix of uses, including those consistent with the Suburban Neighborhood Context and Community Corridor Place Type guidance contained in Blueprint Denver with flexibility for urban districts to elicit better built form outcomes - IMP 02 Apply zoning regulations that support the plan's recommendation to achieve a variety of building heights and intensities - IMP 03 Apply regulatory or other tools to achieve, either through requirements, incentives, or a combination thereof, the community benefits described in the plan, including a diverse mix of housing types and sizes for people of all incomes, ages, and abilities and support for local businesses
+- IMP 01 Apply zoning or other regulatory tools to promote a high mix of uses, including those consistent with the Suburban Neighborhood Context, Urban Neighborhood Context, Community Corridor and Community Center Place Type guidance contained in Blueprint Denver - IMP 02 Apply zoning regulations that support the plan's recommendation to achieve a variety of building heights and intensities throughout the plan area - IMP 03 Apply regulatory or other tools to achieve, either through requirements, incentives, or a combination thereof, the community benefits described in the plan, including a diverse mix of housing types, forms, and sizes for people of all incomes, ages, and abilities and support for local businesses

 - IMP 04 Complete a subdivision process for the Loretto Heights campus area that includes street cross-sections, street corridor hierarchies, and primary and side street classifications in accordance with plan recommendations.
-This should include supplemental engineering studies.
-These combined elements outline the on-site and off-site infrastructure and open space and supporting supplemental engineering studies will include conceptual design and layout of transportation, water, wastewater, stormwater, and open space - IMP 05 Apply zoning, design standards and guidelines, development agreements or other regulatory tools to achieve the human-scale building forms and streetscapes envisioned by the plan - IMP 06 Designate historic structures and features on the Loretto Heights campus to ensure their protection and incentivize their continued use and reuse in new development - A Locally designate the Administration Building & Chapel - B Evaluate local and federal historic designation of all eligible structures and features as identified in the 2019 Loretto Heights Academy and College Inventory of Historic Resources and Survey Report
+These combined elements outline the on-site and off-site infrastructure and open space requirements as well as any other required traffic measures associated with developing the property in the future.
+Any supporting supplemental engineering studies will include conceptual design and layout of transportation, water, wastewater, stormwater, and open space. - IMP 05 Apply zoning, design standards and guidelines, development agreements or other regulatory tools to achieve the human-scale building forms and streetscapes envisioned by the plan - IMP 06 Designate historic structures and features on the Loretto Heights campus to ensure their protection and incentivize their continued use and reuse in new development - A Locally designate the Administration Building & Chapel - B Evaluate local and federal historic designation of all eligible structures and features as identified in the 2019 Loretto Heights Academy and College Inventory of Historic Resources and Survey Report